 At home, he can often be found writing or baking(with or without a cocktail in hand), studying to become a sommelier, tending to the garden or relaxing with his dogs.

-JeArey Becker
+Jeffrey Becker

 Executive Sous Chef

-A Johnson & Wales graduate with an associate degree in Culinary Arts, JeXrey has spent the past six years as an executive sous chef, overseeing menu development, daily kitchen operations, and mentoring the next generation of cooks.
+A Johnson & Wales graduate with an associate degree in Culinary Arts, Jeffrey has spent the past six years as an executive sous chef, overseeing menu development, daily kitchen operations, and mentoring the next generation of cooks.

-For JeXrey, the joy of cooking lies in bringing people together, whether it’s creating memorable dishes for guests or guiding his team in the kitchen.
+For Jeffrey, the joy of cooking lies in bringing people together, whether it’s creating memorable dishes for guests or guiding his team in the kitchen.
 Outside of work, he enjoys reading, movies with his partner, Renaissance fairs, and spending time with his cats.
 One of his most meaningful experiences was cooking at the Casa Pacifica Food & Wine Festival, giving back to the organization where he spent part of his childhood.